robmosys-tum/PapPercComp/README.md

 ## Fruit Detection Manipulation

 ## Description
-This a ros package that manipulates a robot arm to move towards detections of infected fruit.
+This a ros package and its dependencies.
+The package robot_move manipulates a robot arm to move towards detections of infected fruit.
 A dummy fruit infection detector publisher is used for integration.
 ## Usage
 * build with `catkin_make`
 * source: `. devel/setup.bash`